alcrene/sinn-full/README.md

     6. `git am --whitespace=warn --reject /tmp/new-patches/*`
        - `--whitespace=warn` is suggested because Markdown files may use two trailing spaces to indicate a newline.
-       - `--reject` tells git the apply the patch hunks that succeeded, so that you only need to fix those that failed.
+       - `--reject` tells git to apply the patch hunks that succeeded, so that you only need to fix those that failed.
        - The application of some of the patches will generally fail when the file they are applied to has also changed.
 This will generate .rej files listing the unapplied changes:
          + Go through all .rej files and apply changes manually.
          + As changes are applied, delete the .rej file
          + When there are no .rej files left, stage the files (`git add`)
          + `git am --continue`
-         + Repeat untill all patches are applied
+         + Repeat until all patches are applied
        - If you need to abort the process, you may want to use `git am --quit` instead of `git am --abort` to keep the changes that have already been applied.

 - Step 3 is the usual procedure for a PR: push the changes to your forked Sinn-full repo, and open a PR via GitHub.